mdda/mdda.github.io/_posts/AI/2016-11-27-layers-on-top-of-tensorflow-review.md

 However, it looks like many function arguments are positional, which doesn't help readability - but that may be a big deal.

+Looking at the code : ```TFlearn``` seems to be split into a decent hierarchy of modules.
+More interestingly, it is structured as functions on ```tf.Tensor``` objects directly - not interposing its own object representations.
+As such, it's purely a (large) set of helper functions for regular ```TensorFlow```.
+This is captured in their statement :

+>  Full transparency over Tensorflow.
+All functions are built over tensors and can be used independently of TFLearn.

 ```TensorLayer``` named arguments are good.
 And there are recent commits (and documentation in Chinese,
 which is interesting).
 Their own blurb :